ONEARMY/academy/docs/business/Bazar.md

 The Bazar works a lot like other e-commerce platforms you can find on the world wide web.
 Here’s the process:

 1. Search listings or browse by category .
-2. Find different offers from sellers around the world (buy local if you can 🌍).
+2. Find offers from various sellers around the world (buy local if you can 🌍).
 3. Add items to your shopping card.
 4. Check out with a credit card. **You will have to check out PER seller, as the payment goes directly to the seller.**
 5. Receive your items.